 Lorelei Lee is a beautiful showgirl engaged to be married to the wealthy Gus Esmond much to the disapproval of Gus’ rich father, Esmond Sr., who thinks that Lorelei is just after his money.
 When Lorelei goes on a cruise accompanied only by her best friend, Dorothy Shaw, Esmond Sr. hires Ernie Malone, a private detective, to follow her and report any questionable behavior that would disqualify her from the marriage.
 Starring Marilyn Monroe, Jane Russell, & Charles Coburn.
 (1953, 91 minutes)

-Monday, August 8th at 7pm and Tuesday, August 9th matinee, time to be announced.
+Monday, August 8th at 7pm and Tuesday, August 9th matinee at 1:00 pm.